 Cr.
-3. Business and legal aspects relevant to establishing and maintaining an advanced practice nursing are discussed.
-Aspects such as contracting, budgeting, profit analysis, billing, and reimbursement practices are included.
+3. Business and legal aspects relevant to establishing and maintaining an advanced nursing practice are critically analyzed.
+Aspects such as consulting, contracting, budgeting, profit analysis, billing, and reimbursement practices are discussed.

 NUR 721.
 Health Promotion Across the Lifespan.

 Cr.
 3. This course examines strategies for promoting health and wellness of persons.
 Health promotion activities that integrate concepts of growth and development are discussed.
 Evidence-based practice standards and national initiatives for intergenerational health promotion and disease prevention are used.
 Prerequisite: NUR 606; corequisite: NUR 722.